General2096/Sprinboard/Bitcoin/README.md

 The entire dataset was run on backtrader and concluded with an ROI: 24655.08%%, Start cash 100000.00, End cash: 24755078.98.

 ## Model Prediction on Future Data
 Now, this is the stuff we care about.
-How will the model forecase the future to see if we can turn a profit with Bitcoin investment or stay away from it?
+How will the model forecast the future to see if we can turn a profit with Bitcoin investment or stay away from it?
 The entire dataset was reused to train the model and used to predict the next 7 days.

 Insert image of the 7 day table

 From the table showcased above, the model predicts a continous rise in the value of Bitcoin for the coming 7 days.

 > Based on the prediction, had you invested into a single Bitcoin with a value of 47373 on 12/31, and waited 7 days later, you would expect a Bitcoin value of 56200; a 18.6347% increase;
+>
 > 25.8519% increase with the highest prediction or a 11.6746% increase with the lowest prediction.